-General questions regarding the solicitation process may be submitted to cdfa.oefi_ammp_tech@cdfa.ca.gov.
-Responses to all questions received during the workshops, webinar, or by email will be posted to CDFA's AMMP website according to the schedule below.
+CDFA cannot assist in the preparation of grant applications; however, general questions regarding the solicitation process may be submitted to cdfa.oefi_ammp_tech@cdfa.ca.gov.
+CDFA will conduct three rounds of Questions and Answers (Q&A) to address general questions about the application submission process and program requirements.
+Responses to all questions received during the workshops or by email will be posted to CDFA's AMMP website according to the schedule below.